 The Botanist Brewer

-Prior to Hansen, brewing was a volatile experiment and batches could easily get infected with disease.
-Hansen forever changed the brewing industry with his discovery of way to separate pure yeast cells from wild yeast cells.
+Prior to Hansen, brewing was a volatile experiment, and batches could easily get infected with the disease.
+Hansen forever changed the brewing industry with his discovery of ways to separate pure yeast cells from wild yeast cells.

 Hansen's method was created while he was working for the Carlsberg Laboratory.
 Carlsberg Labs did not patent the process. instead, they decided to publish it.
 They shared a detailed explanation so that brewers anywhere could build propagation equipment and use the method.

 Hansen was a renaissance man.
-At various points in his life, he attempted careers an actor, a portrait artist, a teacher, an author, (he wrote under a pseudonym).
+At various points in his life, he attempted careers as an actor, portrait artist, teacher, and author, (he wrote under a pseudonym).
 And it was Emil Hansen who made the first Danish translation of Charles Darwin’s Voyage of The Beagle.